Loading

 Restaurants in Valpiana: Pizzeria Ristorante La Piazzetta

-And just a kilometre south is my favourite "salumeria" (Italian delicatessan) the La Novella where you can eat a wonderful range of Maremman sliced hams and cheeses and taste the local wines.
-You can either have your own choice of panino made up to order, or order from their Italian deli meats and cheese menu.
-There are tables indoors as well as outside in the shade.
+And just a kilometre south is my favourite "salumeria" (Italian delicatessen) the La Novella where you can eat a wonderful range of Maremman sliced hams and cheeses and taste the local wines.

 Or, if you fancy a restaurant meal, just another couple of kilometres further south and you will find yourself driving through the tiny hamlet of Cura Nuova, home to one of my very favourite Maremma restaurants.